 The Missouri State Finals will take place in Jefferson City on March 10, 2016.
 The National Finals will take place in Washington, D.C. on May 2-4.

 - Poetry Is Alive and Well in Missouri – “You can pick poems you can relate to and put your own spin on it” – interview in StreetScape Magazine May/June 2015 (pages 70-71) with 2015 Missouri State Champion Maya Bryant and other 2015 Missouri participants

 - Get Involved in Poetry Out Loud! video – Learn why students and teachers love the program in this five-minute video.
 Missouri is prominently featured, with comments from Thomas Fields, 2014 Missouri State Champion and one of only nine finalists in the 2014 nationals; Charles Hussung, teacher at St. Louis University High School, at which Thomas was a senior; and Virginia Sanders of the Missouri Arts Council, Missouri Poetry Out Loud coordinator.

 - A letter from the Missouri Department of Elementary and Secondary Education designed to inform your superintendent about how the program benefits the school

-- A 2012 article courtesy of the National Association of State Arts Agencies by their executive director, Jonathan Katz, lauding the program’s life-changing benefits for students and “the power of poetry and partnership”
+- A 2012 article courtesy of the National Association of State Arts Agencies by their longterm executive director at that time, Jonathan Katz, lauding the program’s life-changing benefits for students and “the power of poetry and partnership”